euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/README.md

 ## Supported Components
 This plugin works with the listed component versions.

-* Workspace ONE UEM Console 2005 or later
+* Workspace ONE UEM Console 2102+ (may need to be higher depending on specific features)
-* Android v8.0+ / API Level 23+
+* Android 8.0+ (for Android SDK component) / API level 23 OR above / Android Studio with the Gradle Android Build System (Gradle) 4.1.3 or later
-* iOS 12.0+ / Xcode 13/13.1/13.2.1
+* iOS 13.0+ (for iOS SDK component) / Xcode 13.x

 ## Initial Setup
-<medium>Please find the [Prerequisites](https://github.com/vmwareairwatchsdk/vmware-wsone-sdk-flutter/blob/master/GettingStarted.md) for using the Flutter SDK </medium>
+<medium>Please find the [Prerequisites](https://github.com/vmware-samples/workspace-ONE-SDK-integration-samples/blob/main/IntegrationGuideForFlutter/GettingStarted.md) for using the Flutter SDK </medium>

 ## Additional Setup